Last updated on November 15th, 2019

-When you move to Australia on a PR visa, you can claim certain social security benefits.
+When you move to Australia on a PR visa, you can get some government benefits.
 These benefits or payments are given under Centrelink program by the Australian government, hence they are generally called Centrelink benefits or Centrelink payments.
 Centrelink benefits are not just limited to the low-income groups but also available for the families, job seekers, disabled and senior citizens.

-Centrelink benefits practically cover almost all aspects of life such as having baby, raising a family, looking for a job, paying for education, paying your rent and electricity and even household help…phew!
+There are more than 100 different Centrelink benefits covering almost all aspects of life such as having baby, raising a family, looking for a job, paying for education, paying your rent and electricity and even household help…phew!
 Australian government certainly knows how to take care of its people. 😉

 Which Centrelink Benefits You Can Get As A Migrant?

 Though there is a wide range of Centrelink benefits, that doesn’t mean you will get all of them.
 All these benefits have elaborate criteria as to who can get them and who can’t.
 As a newly arrived migrant, you can claim certain benefits right away while for certain others you have to wait.
 Here is the list of benefits you can claim immediately, provided you satisfy the eligibility criteria.